 Dr. David Horner and MSU student panel

-This session will include a panel of students with international experience.
-The panel will share insights on survival skills.
-Specific topics will be covered by the presenter and panel, and time will be reserved for the FLTAs to interact with the student panel in small groups.
-Topics will include an introduction to the signs and solutions of culture shock, tools for dealing with stress, time management, banking/money management, housing, selecting a meal plan, nutrition, diet, and planning affordable inter-session travel.
+This session will include a student panel of undergraduate and graduate students, domestic and international, who will share insights on survival skills abroad.
+Specific topics will be briefly covered by the presenter and panel, and then the FLTAs will interact with the student panelists in small groups.
+Topics will include an introduction to the signs and solutions of culture shock, tools for dealing with stress, time management, banking/money management, housing, selecting a meal plan, nutrition, diet, dealing with disabilities, and planning affordable inter-session travel.

 An overview of how campuses vary from one U.S. region to another or as a result of size, location, demographics, etc. (inclusion of HBCUs, HSIs, Community Colleges, rural area institutions, etc. with an explanation of food and an emphasis on transportation challenges and solutions).

-Ms. Kristine Moore and Transforming Theatre Ensemble participants
+Ms. Debra Martinez and Transforming Theatre Ensemble participants

 This session will cover Sexual Harassment/Discrimination policies on U.S. campuses and will include visuals to help participants understand the difference between intent and impact.
-LGBT considerations will be discussed.
+LGBT considerations and dealing with disabilities will be discussed.
 It will include skits acted out as a discussion starter about key issues related to the topic.

 Mr. Matthew Rynbrandt

 This session will include classroom management topics especially relevant in the second language classroom, such as the physical setup of the classroom, promoting specific learning objectives and pedagogical tasks, the value of proper lesson pacing and class management issues, and what student behavior issues to expect in the U.S.